Table of contents

 Best Time to Travel

-July to September offer the best temperatures in the High Uinta Wilderness.
-Daytime highs are typically in the high 70s, while night temperatures during summer range between 30-40 degrees.
-Afternoon thunderstorms are fairly typical and lightening is always a serious threat above treeline.
+July to September offers the best temperatures in the High Uintas Wilderness.
+Daytime highs are typically in the high 70s, and night temperatures during summer range between 30-40 degrees.
+Afternoon thunderstorms are fairly typical and lightning is always a serious threat above treeline.

 August is the busiest month for backpacking in the high country, specifically in the basins.
 To avoid the crowds, we recommend visiting this area mid-week, if possible.